robocon2011/HLx_Examples/Acceleration/memcached/README.md

 /usr/bin/python2.6 memtest_deploy.py env.server ../config/sim.allseqs.hls
 5. In the end, you should see TEST PASSED message

+* Steps for creating a memcached with DRAM and SSD as Value store and x86-based host side memory management for AMD-PCIE-7V3 card:

+1. navigate to build/ directory
+2. run "mkdir run" to create a folder to contain all temporary files and then navigate to build/run directory
+3. run "cp ../scripts/*.sh ./" to copy all shell scripts to current folder
+4. run "cp ../scripts/tcl/*.tcl ./" to copy all tcl scripts to current folder
+5. change the HLS_2015_1 variable in build_system.sh to point to the vivado_hls 2015.1
+6. change the vivado_2016_2 variable in build_system.sh to point to the vivado 2016.2
+7. run ./build_system.sh
+8. at the end of step 7, a vivadp project will be created and opened in the gui
+9. click "Generate Bitstream" to generate .bit file for FPGA

 ## 5. OTHER INFORMATION

 [Vivado HLS User Guide][]